-- An institution is required to notify or secure SACSCOC approval prior to implementing a substantive change. - An institution is responsible for maintaining compliance at all times with Standard 14.2 (Substantive change) of the Principles of Accreditation and with the Substantive Change Policy and Procedures and related policies, viz., - o Advertising and Student Recruitment [PDF]; - o Agreements Involving Joint and Dual Academic Awards [PDF]; - o Credit Hours [PDF]; - o Direct Assessment Competency-based Educational Programs [PDF]; - o Distance and Correspondence Education [PDF]; - Dual Enrollment [PDF]; - Merger/Consolidation, Acquisition, Change of Ownership, and Change of Governance, Control, Form, or Legal Status [PDF]; and - o Seeking Accreditation at a Higher or Lower Degree Level [PDF]. - An institution is required to have a written substantive change policy and procedure.
+- An institution is required to notify or secure SACSCOC approval prior to implementing a substantive change. - An institution is responsible for maintaining compliance at all times with Standard 14.2 (Substantive change) of the Principles of Accreditation and with the Substantive Change Policy and Procedures and related policies, viz., - o Advertising and Student Recruitment [PDF]; - o Agreements Involving Joint and Dual Academic Awards [PDF]; - o Credit Hours [PDF]; - Direct Assessment Competency-based Educational Programs [PDF]; - o Distance and Correspondence Education [PDF]; - Dual Enrollment [PDF]; - o Merger/Consolidation, Acquisition, Change of Ownership, and Change of Governance, Control, Form, or Legal Status [PDF]; - o Request for a Period of Noncompliance [PDF]; and - o Seeking Accreditation at a Higher or Lower Degree Level [PDF]. - An institution is required to have a written substantive change policy and procedure.
 It must be approved through institutional processes and published in institutional documents accessible to those affected.
 The purpose of the institution's substantive change policy and procedure is to ensure all substantive changes are reported to SACSCOC in a timely fashion as required by Substantive Change Policy and Procedures.
 Institutions are responsible for implementing and enforcing their substantive change policy and procedure.

 - An institution's fiscal and administrative capability to operate off-campus instructional sites is assessed when a new site is reviewed for approval and as part of reaffirmation and fifth-year interim reviews. - A new off-campus instructional site is subject to a substantive change committee visit.
 A committee visit, when necessary, is authorized when a site is approved.
 The committee visit ensures the site has the personnel, facilities, and resources identified by an institution in its application or prospectus and ensures the quality of instructional and support services offered at the site. - Different or additional requirements apply to an institution on SUBSTANTIVE CHANGE RESTRICTION.
-Restriction applies if an institution has been placed on Warning, Probation, or Probation for Good Cause over the prior three academic years, or if an institution is under provisional certification for participation in federal financial aid programs.

-An institution is required to submit an institutional contingency teach-out plan to SACSCOC within 30 days of notification if the institution is placed or continued on Probation or Probation for Good Cause, or if the institution meets conditions enumerated in the procedures section of this policy originating from the U.S. Department of Education or state authority.
+Restriction applies if an institution has been placed on Warning, Probation, or Probation for Good Cause over the prior three academic years, or if an institution is under provisional certification for participation in federal financial aid programs. - An institution is required to submit an institutional contingency teach-out plan to SACSCOC within 30 days of notification if the institution is placed or continued on Probation or Probation for Good Cause, or if the institution meets conditions enumerated in the procedures section of this policy originating from the U.S. Department of Education or state authority. - Numerous changes: Numerous substantive changes may accelerate an institution's next reaffirmation of accreditation.
+Accelerated reaffirmation may be triggered by, but not limited to. - a. a significant change in the number of off-campus instructional sites including branch campuses, - b. a significant change in the number of programs, - c. a significant change in enrollment, and - d. frequent mergers/consolidations or acquisitions.